 The screaming children in the alley day-care center buried any clues as to its origin and I dressed for breakfast at the Veselka diner.
-It was a little before 9.

 The telephone rang in the living room.